kevinsmithwebdev-zz/tvc/pp-tut/README.md

 The goal was to have the client completely separate from the server.
 This created difficulties with using session/cookies to persist the login so I went with JSON web token solution.

 Please see the README.md files in the appropriate folder for the server and client information.

+The current client is at version is in the */kclient2/* folder.